By using this site, you agree to the Privacy Policy and Terms of Use.

 10 Min Read

-Recognizing Dyslexia in teenagers is often challenging as the symptoms are often mistaken as dodging responsibilities, mischievousness, or simply being lazy.
+Recognizing Dyslexia1 in teenagers is often challenging as the symptoms are often mistaken as dodging responsibilities, mischievousness, or simply being lazy.
 Dyslexia is a common learning condition that makes it tough to work with learning basic language skills.
-A dyslexia test for teenagers is recommended by any educational psychologist when they find simple learning skills like reading and writing hard.
+A dyslexia test for teenagers2 is recommended by any educational psychologist when they find simple learning skills like reading and writing hard.
 Experts believe that an average of 5-10 percent of people have Dyslexia, and some believe that around 17 percent of people in the world exhibit signs of difficulty in reading.

 1. What is Dyslexia?